Chapultepec Castle: Modern era to present

-Finally on February 3, 1939, President Lázaro Cárdenas decreed a law establishing Chapultepec Castle as the National Museum of History, with the collections of the former National Museum of Archaeology, History and Ethnography, (now the National Museum of Cultures).
+In February 1939, President Lázaro Cárdenas established Chapultepec Castle as the National Museum of History, with the collections of the former National Museum of Archaeology, History and Ethnography, now the National Museum of Cultures.
 The museum was opened on September 27, 1944 during the presidency of Manuel Avila Camacho.
 President Cárdenas moved the official Mexican presidential residence to Los Pinos, and never lived in Chapultepec Castle.

+On 16 January 1992, the Chapultepec Peace Accords, which ended the Salvadoran civil war, were signed in the castle with the mediation of UN Secretary-General Boutros Boutros-Ghali.
+The treaty established peace between the Salvadoran government and the Farabundo Martí National Liberation Front (FMLN).
+In addition to the then acting president Alfredo Cristiani and the leader of the FMLN Shafik Handal, the rebel general and later president of El Salvador Salvador Sánchez Cerén also signed the treaty.